 It's February, apologies for stating the obvious.
 To me, February is the interim month; not as fresh as January when I'm enthusiastic about the New Year and not as good as March when you know that spring has pretty much arrived.
 So as far as I'm concerned February needs a bit of brightening up to get us all through the cold, grey days.
 That help can come in many forms; in this case coconut and lime biscuits.
 This particular flavour combination can

 I find I get a craving for tropical flavours this time of year; pineapple, mango, dragon fruit and such but it's a bit of a bore to just eat it raw.
-When the lovely people at Rachel's Organic asked if I would like to try some of their yoghurt I had to try the coconut one.
-I have been enjoying it with banana for breakfast but I wanted to make something creative with it.
+I have been enjoying a coconut yoghurt with banana for breakfast but I wanted to make something creative with it.
 I do like yoghurt on its own but I think it gives a great flavour to icings, ice creams and other desserts.
 I like the tang and interest it brings and so it was high time I got my Hawaiian

 Squash to me is just something orange taking up precious room in my fridge.
 I have no desire to hack into it, scoop out the seeds and cut up the rest to make something I wish I hadn't bothered putting the squash in to.
 I don’t hate them as such; I’d just rather not have anything to do with them.
 A squash is plain awkward and it knows it.
 It's well aware I don’t want it there and it doesn't want to be there.
 I'm sure it had grand visions